Fort Bragg soldier charged in kidnapping of 12-year-old girl

 A Fort Bragg soldier has been charged with kidnapping a 12-year-old North Carolina girl, authorities said Monday.

-James Murdock Peele was arrested Sunday night and charged with first degree kidnapping, according to the Craven County Sheriff's Office.
-He will face more charges, said a statement from the sheriff's office.
+James Murdock Peele was arrested Sunday night and charged with first-degree kidnapping, according to the Craven County Sheriff's Office.
+He will face more charges, the sheriff's office said in a statement.

-The 12-year-old's grandmother called police Sunday morning to report that her granddaughter was missing from her New Bern home.
-The window in the girl's bedroom was open, and a ransom note had been left in her place, the grandmother said.
+The girl's grandmother called police Sunday morning to report that her granddaughter was missing from her New Bern home.
+The window in the girl's bedroom was open, and a ransom note had been left behind, the grandmother said.

 Several agencies, including the FBI and Secret Service, participated in the search for the girl and found her with Peele in Fayetteville, which is near the Army base and more than 100 miles from New Bern.
 She was returned to her grandmother by Sunday night, and Peele was arrested.